 Since osteopathic medicine places its emphasis on treating patients, not symptoms, both the OOA and AOA believe mentoring helps students become physicians who are first and foremost dedicated to the importance of quality health care and the patient/physician relationship.

 OOA Class Mentor Program

 In 2013, the OOA launched a new Class Mentor Program for students at OU-HCOM.
 The program links the OOA treasurer with the incoming class.
-As the treasurer moves up the chairs to president during the next three years, he/she remains the professional mentor for that class throughout the students’ four years of medical school while the treasurer progresses through the OOA Executive Committee to become OOA President.
-The purpose of the OOA Class Mentor is to keep students connected with their professional family and involved in State and District Academy events.
-Treasurer Geraldine N. Urse, DO, is the Class Mentor for the Class of 2017 and Vice President Robert W. Hostoffer, DO, for the Class of 2016.
+As the treasurer moves up the chairs to president during the next three years, he/she remains the professional mentor for that class until the students graduate.
+The purpose of the OOA Class Mentor is to keep students connected with their professional family and involved in OOA and District Academy events.

 Click here to find out more about the OOA Mentoring Program and how to nominate your favorite mentor for the George L. Eckert, Jr., DO, Mentor of the Year Award.